intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 The format of the references field is list of the following objects (* for mandatory):
 - string ref_id (*)
+- url reference_link
 - boolean is_cve
 - boolean is_kev
-- boolean cve_score
 - ...

 The UX shall facilitate the proper edition of references.

-Vulnerabilities also have a ref_id (defaults to empty string), a name, a description, and a severity within values --/low/medium/high/critical.
+Vulnerabilities also have a ref_id (defaults to empty string), a name, a description, and a severity within values --/low/medium/high/critical (coded as an integer from -1 to 3).

 ## Reference controls